 1.1.4.
 Add 3 mL of PBS supplemented with 2% fetal bovine serum (FBS) to each well of the 6 well plate to terminate the digestion and gently pipette the cells up and down 3–5x to disperse the cell clumps.

 1.1.5.
-Add 0.5 mL of cell suspension to one well of a new 6 well plate and examine it under a microscope to verify the existence of single cells.
+Add 0.5 mL of cell suspension to one well of a new 6 well plate and examine it under a microscope.
 If cell clumps are observed, pass the cell suspension through a 70 µM cell strainer.

 NOTE: This is an optional step.